-The lead and prospect inventory held by the OGA currently contains almost 3500 features derived largely from operator evaluations, supplemented by in-house evaluations.
+The lead and prospect inventory held by the OGA currently contains almost 3300 features derived largely from operator evaluations, supplemented by in-house evaluations.

 It would be reasonable to expect that only a subset of this resource base could be produced commercially, since ultimate recovery will be limited by a number of factors.
 To model which leads and prospects the industry would consider to be viable targets from a geological perspective, the OGA used a simple set of cut-offs that are consistent with recent drilling activity and so capture features that may, if matured to a drill-ready status, be targeted under current market conditions.
 This is illustrated in Table 5.2 which shows the outcome of applying a 10 million boe volume cut-off (increased to 30 million boe West of Shetland) and a 15% geological chance of success cut-off.
-The feature count is now reduced to a figure that is more consistent with the UKCS's history of approximately 2,500 offshore exploration wells to date.
+The application of these cut-offs results a reduction in the feature count to a figure (ca. 500 features) that is more consistent with the UKCS's history of approximately 2,500 offshore exploration wells to date.
+Table 5.2.A and figure 12 present prospective resources by basin with 15% Geological Chance of Success (CoS) and 10 million boe volume cut-offs applied (30 million boe West of Shetland).
+The volume cut-off is applied to the Mean Prospective Resource estimate for each feature.